MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-jamf-cloud-connector.md

 If you plan to replace your previous integration with the Jamf Cloud Connector:

-- Use the [procedure to remove your current configuration](#remove-the-jamf-pro-integration-for-a-previously-configured-tenant) which includes deleting the Enterprise apps for Jamf Pro and disabling the manual integration.
+- Use the [procedure to remove your current configuration](#remove-the-jamf-pro-integration-for-a-previously-configured-tenant), which includes deleting the Enterprise apps for Jamf Pro and disabling the manual integration.
 Then you can use the [procedure to configure the Cloud Connector](#configure-the-cloud-connector-for-a-new-tenant).
 - You won't need to re-register devices.
 Devices tht are already registered can use the Cloud Connector without additional configuration.
 - Be sure to configure the Cloud Connector within 24 hours of removing your manual integration to ensure your registered devices can continue to report their status.